sainandan2004/Horus-2.0_A-1-Launchpad/README.md

    ```bash
    python fencing_cost_calculator.py
    ```
 5. Follow the prompts to input the required parameters and select customization options.

+---

+5. Follow the prompts to input the required parameters and select customization options.

 ## Required Libraries